robert72127/alicedb/README.md

 ###### Join

- joins nodes from two changes based on match field
+ joins nodes from two Streams based on match field

 ```
     // joins dog and person on dog race and person's favourite dog race